lando/lando/docs/tutorials/pantheon.md

 Working with Pantheon
 =====================

-Lando offers a [recipe](./../recipes/pantheon.md) for spinning up apps that closely mimic the [Pantheon](http://pantheon.io) environment.
+Lando offers a [configurable recipe](./../recipes/pantheon.md) for spinning up apps that closely mimic the [Pantheon](http://pantheon.io) environment.
 Let's go over some basic usage.

 You should also check out Pantheon's [local dev](https://pantheon.io/docs/local-development/) docs.